istio/istio/mixer/doc/dev/development.md

 and style.

 Very small PRs are easy to review.
 Very large PRs are very difficult to review.
-Github has a built-in code review tool, which is what most people use.
+GitHub has a built-in code review tool, which is what most people use.

 ### When to retain commits and when to squash